bodenlab/GRASP-resources/README.md

 ## Supplementary material ##

-All of the supplementary material for the GRASP paper is stoed in the Supplementary Material folder.
+All of the supplementary material for the GRASP paper is stored in the Supplementary Material folder.
 Refer to the README within that folder for further information.

 ## Notebooks ##